Energinet-DataHub/geh-core/source/TestCommon/documents/eventhubresourceprovider.md

 - The `EventHubResourceProvider` is the fluent API builder root.
 It automatically tracks and cleanup any resources created, when it is disposed.
 - The `EventHubResourceBuilder` type encapsulate the creation of an event hub in an existing Azure Event Hub namespace.
 - The `EventHubResource` type support lazy creation of a producer client.
+- The `EventHubConsumerGroupBuilder` type to encapsulate the creation of `ConsumerGroup`'s and adding to event hubs during creation of these.

 > For usage, see `EventHubResourceProviderTests` or [Aggregations](https://github.com/Energinet-DataHub/geh-aggregations) repository/domain.